ProfessorEger/eKapterka/docs/business-logic.md

 - inventory identity
 - readability of current availability
 - human contact path for renting (quartermaster contact line)

+## 3.3 Profile

+- User can open profile to see items they are renting.
+- Profile list is built from rentals where `user_id` matches the Telegram user.

 ## 4. Admin Business Flow